abe-101/habet/content/blogs/how_i_start_django_projects.md

 That's my Django setup process.
 It might look like a lot at first glance, but it's become second nature after doing it a few times.
 Each piece serves a purpose and has saved me from headaches down the line.

 I'm always tweaking things as I learn new tricks, but this setup has been solid for me.
 How do you set up your Django projects?
 I'd love to hear what works for others.

-I'm always tweaking this process, but this is what's working for me right now.
-If you have your own way of setting up Django projects, I'd be curious to hear about it.